 You may hear plenty of rattling sounds when you take the bike from the showroom.
 So you need to fix these noises , like the tappet sound while taking the delivery.
 You may either get these fixed from a good mechanic or from the showroom itself, prior to using them.

 Overall, I love the total RE TB 350 package and like I said, owning it was a huge turning point in my life.
 I am not against other bikes, in fact I love the bikes for what they are built for I love the TB for lazy cruising/touring.

-Other Thunderbird 350 Reviews
+Royal Enfield Thunderbird 350 User Reviews

 Royal Enfield Thunderbird 350 Road Test

 - Royal Enfield Classic 500Rs.2.36 Lakh - 2.53 Lakh*